-North Toronto Collegiate Institute was recently redeveloped and some of its land was sold to a developer who built condominium towers on a portion of the former school lands.
+North Toronto Collegiate Institute was redeveloped about a decade ago and some of its land was sold to a developer who built condominium towers on a portion of the former school lands.
 In late 2006, City of Toronto staff delivered their final report on the redevelopment application, which you can download here.

-This is a rather technical document, so we draw your attention to some interesting sections that are relevant to the possible redevelopment of our school, including the “Streetscape” notes on page 14, the “Phasing Plan” on page 15-16 and the site plan and elevation drawings on pages 20-24.
+This is a rather technical document, so we draw your attention to some interesting sections that are relevant to the rebuilding of our school, including the “Streetscape” notes on page 14, the “Phasing Plan” on page 15-16 and the site plan and elevation drawings on pages 20-24.